 Skip to main content

-📍 Japan📅 Late 19th century8 min read
+📍 Japan (from Chinese wheat-noodle traditions)📅 Late 19th–early 20th century8 min read

 Published: ·Updated: ·